 - Divide the mixture between the 12 cupcake cases

-- Bake them for 20-25 minutes or until they are golden brown and a skewer inserted in the centre of the cupcakes comes out clean.
+- Bake them for 20-25 minutes or until they are golden and a skewer inserted in the centre of the cupcakes comes out clean.
 Leave to cool completely

 - Use a cupcake corer or a knife to make a hole in the middle of each cupcake